EricWiener/ai-notes/content/AI-Notes/Natural Language Processing/Byte Pair Encoding.md

   - flashcards
 source: https://youtu.be/tOMjTCO0htA
 summary: A corpus based tokenizer that can compress a dataset into learned tokens
+publish: true
 ---
+ A byte pair encoder works by iteratively merging the most frequent pair of bytes in the input text to create a new token or subword unit.
+This process helps in reducing the vocabulary size and capturing the underlying patterns and structures in the text data, which is crucial for training and improving the performance of LLMs.
 ### Training Algorithm
 Let vocabulary be the set of all individual characters = {A, B, C, D,..., a, b, c, d....}.